w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### A Course for Professionals Sharing Different Roles

+{% include excol.html type="start" %}

-An organization wants to train their team in web accessibility.
-The following is a list of modules to address the needs of designers, developers, and content authors.
+The following is a list of modules to address the needs of designers, developers, content authors, testers, and managers.
+It provides two course levels: introductory and detailed, as well as estimated duration for each.

+{% include excol.html type="middle" %}

 <table>
 <caption>Several roles together</caption>